tridactyl/tridactyl/contributing.md

 -   Generating the newtab, author and tutorial pages with custom scripts and the documentation using typedoc.
 -   Importing CSS files and embedding resources (other CSS files, base64 pictures) into them wherever they're needed

-You can run Tridactyl easily in a temporary Firefox profile with `npm run run`.
+You can run Tridactyl easily in a temporary Firefox profile with `yarn run run`.

 # Code of conduct